The first time we fought, I tell people we were in the 2nd grade.

 Don’t tell me how to live my life, you said soon after college.
 Just be my fucking friend- Lindsey- just be a friend.

-My eyes lowered- claws out- there was a dependency we created, but didn’t want-
+My eyes lowered- claws out- a dependency we created, but didn’t want-

 And so we lied about relationships; then we turned and lied to each other.